Galleries at Real Bodies at Bally's

-Confronted by a simple pinewood coffin and the first full body specimen, visitors are invited to explore their human anatomy like never before – discovering the important cultural and emotional significance of each body system while learning about anatomy and physiology in great detail.
+Confronted by a simple pinewood coffin and the first full body specimen, visitors are invited to explore their human anatomy like never before – the Galleries at Real Bodies at Bally's allow you to discover the important cultural and emotional significance of each body system while learning about anatomy and physiology in great detail.

 It is the first thing we do and (almost) the last thing we do while on the planet—take a breath.
-Here, amidst inspiring scenic installations, visitors explore the respiratory system, see a striking example of smoker’s lungs, and discover the significance of the breath in religions around the world.
+Here, amidst inspiring scenic installations, explore the respiratory system, see a striking example of smoker’s lungs, and discover the significance of the breath in religions around the world.

 What Becomes of Us

-In a quiet setting, visitors witness the first stages of life through thoughtfully displayed embryonic and fetal specimens.
+In a quiet and respectful setting, visitors can witness the first stages of life through thoughtfully displayed embryonic and fetal specimens.